vitalets/babel-plugin-runtyper/readme.md

     * add explicit conversion: `${name}${String(index)}`
     * consider using [babel-preset-env](https://babeljs.io/docs/plugins/preset-env/) as template literals are widely supported natively

+> In case of other questions or ideas please feel free to [file new issue](/issues/new).

 ## License
 MIT @ [Vitaliy Potapov](https://github.com/vitalets)